zulip/zulip/docs/development/request-remote.md

 The machines (droplets) are being generously provided by [DigitalOcean](https://www.digitalocean.com/).
 Thank you DigitalOcean!

-## Step 1: Join GitHub and create SSH Keys
+## Step 1: Join GitHub and create SSH keys

 To contribute to Zulip and to use a remote Zulip developer instance, you'll need a GitHub account.
 If you don't already have one, sign up